zelikos/akzelbot/README.md

 ## Intro

-My custom Twitch chat bot, formerly written in Python as a CLI app.
+My custom Twitch chat bot, formerly [written in Python as a CLI app](https://github.com/zelikos/akzelbot-python).

-Rewrite is in progress to make it a GUI app using Vala and GTK.
-This branch is currently non-functional.
-However, the previous version is still available at [akzelbot-python](https://github.com/zelikos/akzelbot-python).
+It is currently being rewritten in Rust.